 Control is undertaken by kill-trapping and laying toxic baits in bait stations.
 The servicing of all equipment within the 2,200 hectare Pukaha predator control buffer was carried out by GWRC staff.
 Servicing occurred at monthly intervals.
 Trapping accounted for 71 feral cats, 25 ferrets (twice last years' number), two stoats, 280 hedgehogs and 190 rats during the 2013/14 servicing year.
 A further unknown number of possums and rats were controlled.

 8. Site-Led - Regional Possum and Predator Control Programme

-- Aim: To minimise the adverse impacts of possums in three areas declared Bovine Tb free or in areas which are outside of the Tb Free New Zealand programme at a cost of \$601,000 - Annual cost: The cost for minimising the adverse impacts of possums in three areas of the Wellington region was \$345,100
+Aim: To minimise the adverse impacts of possums in three areas declared programme at a cost of \$601,000 the Wellington region was \$345,100